scipy-conference/scipy_proceedings/papers/james_bergstra_skdata/james_bergstra_skdata.rst

 examples were used for measuring that generalization error.
 It would be tedious to write such detail into a paper (and to transcribe it back into code afterward!), but it is natural to express this kind of precision in programming logic.
-Indeed, the authors of every scientific papers with empirical results of this type used some programmatic logic to
+Indeed, the authors of every scientific paper with empirical results of this type used some programmatic logic to

 1. Obtain their data,
 #.
 Unpack it into some working directory,